Sunday, February 14

 Jesus didn’t do PR

 Moderns and post-moderns alike will probably wonder about “the devil” Jesus encounters in the wilderness.
-Scholars describe him, of course, as the personification of evil, although, as Richard Swanson writes, “Luke did not imagine pitchforks, horns, pointy tails, or the red long-johns that you see in cartoon devils.”
+Commentators describe him, of course, as the personification of evil, although, as Richard Swanson writes, “Luke did not imagine pitchforks, horns, pointy tails, or the red long-johns that you see in cartoon devils” (Provoking the Gospel of Luke).
+No, it’s closer to imagine a seductive voice offering very “good” things to Jesus, an attractive strategic plan for his ministry.
+How could that be a bad thing, right?

 Where does the struggle come from?